CodeKidH/SpringFramework/springframework/src/main/java/chapter_1_ObjectAndDependency/ReadMe.md

 ####**pros**
 * UserDao can focus on Own work
 * If DBConnection will be changed, We will just fix one point

+####3_4.
+Principle and Pattern

+* OCP(Open-Closed Principle)
+	- This is one of the design principle for OOP
+	- Class or Module has to be opened about extension. on the contrary, it has to be closed about change
+	- ex) UserDao is opened about DBConnection, UserDao is closed about implementation code

+* High coherence and Low coupling
+	- High cohenrence
+		- High cohenrence means some module will be changed since tiny change occur
+		- UserDao.class is High cohenrence

+	- Low coupling
+		- If some change occur, it doesn't effect other modules
+		- It has a low coupling between Userdao and ConnectionMaker

+* Strategy Pattern
+	- Strategy Pattern is to best fit the OCP(Open-Closed Principle)
+	- UserDao.class == Context, How to connect DB(implementation class) == Strategy